Ivinco/WordPress-Sphinx-Search-plugin/readme.txt

 	KEY `keywords` (`keywords`)
 ) ENGINE=MyISAM;

-If your WordPress installation's table prefix is not "wp_", substitute the correct value.
+If your WordPress installation's table prefix is not "wp_", substitute it with the correct value.

 = Start Sphinx Search at boot =